FridoE/xmind2markdown/README.md

 # xmind2markdown

 xmind2markdown converts XMind mindmap files to markdown format.
-I created it to migrate from xmind to Obisidan.
+Useful for migrating to PKMS like Obsidian or other markdown-based systems.

 ## Features
 - converts mindmap leaves to markdown headlines (`#`, `##`, …)